Vendor performance metrics: How measure supplier success

 Advanced metrics for mature vendor management programs

 Basic vendor metrics measure whether a supplier is performing as promised.
-These are essential, but they only capture surface-level supplier performance.
+These are essential but only capture surface-level performance.

 Risk exposure and business continuity

-Risk exposure assesses how much operational or financial risk a vendor introduces to your supply chain.
-It looks at factors like geographic concentration, financial health, dependency levels, and geopolitical exposure.
+Risk exposure measures how much operational or financial risk a vendor introduces into your supply chain.
+It considers factors like geographic concentration, financial health, dependency levels, and geopolitical risk.

-Around 42% of procurement leaders faced at least one major supply disruption in the past year.
-High-risk vendors can halt operations if not properly managed.
-Mapping risk across your vendor base helps prioritize mitigation strategies, such as diversifying suppliers or building buffer inventory.
+Around 42% of procurement leaders experienced at least one major supply disruption in the past year, according to Gartner research on procurement risks.
+Mapping vendor risk helps you prioritize mitigation strategies such as diversifying suppliers or maintaining buffer inventory.

 ESG and sustainability performance

-Environmental, social, and governance (ESG) metrics evaluate a vendor’s commitment to sustainability, ethical practices, and compliance with regulatory frameworks.
-These include carbon emissions, labor standards, data privacy, and waste reduction.
+Environmental, social, and governance (ESG) metrics evaluate a vendor’s commitment to sustainability, ethical practices, and compliance with global frameworks.
+These may include emissions tracking, labor standards, data privacy, and waste reduction.

 Innovation contribution